Projects can be funded by Arts Councils or commissioned by institutions or private individuals.

-At the end of the project, the painting stays with the institution.
+At the end of the project, the painting stays with the institution ( if appropriate).
 Both artist and institution have joint ownership and copyright,

 When on site, each member of the public is invited to paint one square each so the final image is made up of hundreds of individual styles.
 I am interested in opening up the relationship between the artist and audience and blurring the boundaries between amateur and professional by inviting anyone to paint.

 The set up is basically an easel, a table with palettes, oil paints and chairs for observers.
 Projects usually run from two days or a consecutive period of days, up to a week or even a month, depending on the size of the painting to be recreated.

 The aim is to re-create the painting as closely as possible but due to the variety of colour perception, skill of the participants, this is almost impossible and it becomes an interpretation.
 The beauty of the project lies in its imperfections.
 The finished painting has the quality of a visual Chinese whisper or a fragmented memory.